UniMath/agda-unimath/src/metric-spaces/metric-space-of-convergent-cauchy-approximations-metric-spaces.lagda.md

 ## Definitions

-### The metric space of cauchy approximations in a metric space
+### The metric space of Cauchy approximations in a metric space

 ```agda
 module _